frc1511/frc1511.github.io/cpp_stuff/variables/index.md

 * `static` - Flags a variable as static, meaning that it will not be destroyed when the function it is declared in ends.

 {% highlight cpp %}
-const int x = 5; // Declares a constant integer variable named "x" with the value 5.
+// Declares a constant integer variable named "x" with the value 5. const int x = 5;

-x = 10; // ERROR: Cannot change the value of a constant variable.
+// ERROR: Cannot change the value of a constant variable. x = 10;

+/**
-static int y = 5; // Declares a static integer variable named "y" with the value 5.
+ * Declares a static integer variable named "y" with the value 5.
-// ^ This variable will not be destroyed when the function ends, so it will still have the value 5 when the function is called again unless it is changed later.
+ * This variable will not be destroyed when the function ends, so it
+ * will still have the value 5 when the function is called again unless
+ * it is changed later.
+ */
+static int y = 5;
 {% endhighlight %}